 Sometimes it is necessary to change the default application font on your own.
 How to do it, I'll show in this article.

-Create a layout with a set TextView, on which to experiment:
+layout with a set TextView, on which to experiment:

 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"